Have you been poking around online, looking for the right way to start your homeschooler’s college search - only to feel more overwhelmed?

-Eric Furda, Dean of undergraduate admissions at the University of Pennsylvania, encourages all students to start with the Five I’s when starting the college search.
+Eric Furda, former Dean of undergraduate admissions at the University of Pennsylvania, encourages all students to start with the Five I’s when starting the college search.
 I took the liberty of using the Five I’s but inserted the questions I ask every new student about to start on this journey.

 You have an opportunity to start a conversation with your homeschooler.
 And to have a real conversation, you need to listen more than you talk.